 Key Topic – Vietnam Proposes Changes to Import MRLs

-Vietnam has issued a WTO notice proposing changes to its veterinary drug import maximum residue limits (MRLs) which would establish a zero tolerance for 36 different substances.
-Of particular importance to the meat industry is that the proposed changes include zero tolerance for ractopamine in beef and pork, and for trenbolone and zeranol in beef.
+Vietnam recently issued a WTO notice proposing changes to its veterinary drug import maximum residue limits (MRLs) which would establish a zero tolerance for 40 different substances.
+The proposed changes included zero tolerance for ractopamine in beef and pork, and for trenbolone and zeranol in beef.
 Vietnam had previously adopted Codex standards for these three compounds.
-Additionally, there are other veterinary drugs commonly used in the livestock industry which Vietnam also proposes to regulate at a zero tolerance.
-FAS-Hanoi has stated that Vietnam plans to implement the regulation on Feb.
-1, 2017.
+Vietnam also proposed to regulate other veterinary drugs commonly used in the livestock industry at zero tolerance.